 Make sure that you are going to buy “for a drink” not for “cooking”.

 How To Make Cold Brew Hojicha At Home

 In the summer season, cold Hojicha is another refreshing drink.
 Just adding an ice cube in brewed hojicha is OK, but why don’t you make cold brew Hojicha at home.

 ↑↑↑ Iced Hojicha Soy Latte At HAPPA STAND In Mino city, Gifu

 There is “Matcha Latte” worldwide, why not “Hojicha Latte”!

 I am not sure Hojicha latte is on the menu already at your favorite cafe, anyway in Japan, “hojicha latte” is popular even at Starbucks in Japan.

 Sometimes I feel an unpleasant bitter after-taste in Matcha latte, so I like Hojicha latte rather than Matcha latte.

-Therefore Hojicha is low in caffeine and can be the next Japanese green tea to drink daily for your health
+Therefore Hojicha is low in caffeine and can be the next Japanese green tea to drink daily for your health.

-When you like Hojicha’s natty, toasty flavor and aroma, you will love Barley tea too.
+When you like Hojicha’s natty, toasty flavor, and aroma, you will love Barley tea too.
 Barley tea is the staple Summer drink in Japan, and the tea has also several health benefits and non-caffeine.